0xPolygonMiden/miden-base/docs/architecture/state.md

 1. Membership witnesses (that a note exists in the database) against such an accumulator needs to be updated very infrequently.
 2. Old membership witnesses can be extended to a new accumulator value, but this extension does not need to be done by the original witness holder.

 Both of these properties are needed for supporting local transactions using client-side proofs and privacy.
 In an append-only data structure, witness data does not become stale when the data structure is updated.
-That means users can generate valid proofs even if they don’t have the latest state of this database; so there is no need to query the operator on a constantly changing state.
+That means users can generate valid proofs even if they don’t have the latest `State` of this database; so there is no need to query the operator on a constantly changing `State`.

 ![Architecture core concepts](../img/architecture/state/note-db.png)